The Best Stadium Seats

 The bottom line

 The point of a stadium seat is to provide superior comfort over the duration of a ballgame: not leave you in pain at the end.
 If that’s the goal, then you’ll do your back and butt a favor investing for the long term.
 Overall, the Picnic Time – Portable Ventura is the best choice for a stadium junkie.
-It’s comfortable, easy to lug around, and it’s going to give you solid, reliable back support over a three-hour duration.
+It’s comfortable and will give you solid, reliable back support over a three-hour duration.

 A slightly more expensive stadium seat, the Brawntide – Wide Stadium Seat, is even more comfortable than the Picnic Time, thanks to its triple layer of foam and 22.5-inch width.
-The Brawntide, however, is very popular and often out of stock on both the company website and Amazon.
-But if you see it, grab it while you can.
+If you’re a big and tall person, you won’t feel constricted as you do in narrow seats.